Previous dayApril 24, 2026Next day

 6.5 km1--✓ ReviewedUSGS →

-On April 24, 2026, worldwide seismic activity registered a magnitude 2.1 earthquake 16 km WSW of Rotan, Texas at 18:51 UTC.
+Seismographs logged a magnitude 2.1 earthquake 16 km WSW of Rotan, Texas with origin time 18:51 UTC on April 24, 2026.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-This was a shallow crustal earthquake, focused at 6.5 km depth.
+The hypocenter lay at 6.5 km, placing this in the shallow crustal category.
 Geolocation places the event at 32.813°N, -100.640°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-24